');

 About Chinook, MT

-Chinook is a small community in Montana with a population of 1,460 residents.
-The median household income is $71,500 per year, which is above the national average.
-The median age in Chinook is 39 years.
+Chinook is a small town located in Montana with a population of 1,460 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,500 per year, which is 5% below the national median of $75,149.
+The median age of 39 years is close to the US median age of 38.9 years.

 Cost of Living in Chinook, MT